influxdata/docs-v2/content/flux/v0.x/data-types/basic/duration.md

 title: Work with durations
 list_title: Duration
 description: >
-  Learn how to work with duration data types in Flux.
+  A **duration** type represents a length of time with nanosecond precision Learn how to work with duration data types in Flux.
 menu:
   flux_0_x: